-Google recently touted the fact that it had closed the gender wage gap among its global employees and also achieved pay parity across races for the U.S. staffers.
+Google recently claimed that it had closed the gender wage gap among its global employees and also achieved pay parity across different races for its U.S. staffers.
 The search giant then shared its playbook to help other companies interested in achieving pay equity.

 Google's already heavily invested in diversity initiatives and surely the brilliant minds on their teams could find a way to strip pay data of the most sensitive information.
 Couldn't they (and other companies) just save themselves the trouble and report the data regularly, like the EEOC wants?